Charleston Battery owner to sell pro soccer club's Daniel Island stadium

 The Battery is working on a deal to relocate, with the hopes of playing next year’s matches at The Citadel’s Johnson Hagood Stadium.

-Bowman’s B Sports Entertainment bought the club from Tony Bakker in 2016.
-At the same time, his Holland Park acquired the 11-acre stadium site for $8.5 million.
+Eric Bowman’s B Sports Entertainment bought the club from Tony Bakker in 2016.
+At the same time, Holland Park acquired the 11-acre stadium site for $8.5 million.

 Bakker, founder and former CEO of software maker Blackbaud Inc., had been the Battery's owner for more than two decades.
 He was responsible for bringing professional soccer to Charleston in 1992, when the club played its games at Stoney Field near The Citadel.